lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

 As in the case of the models, we create a staging buffer and a GPU only accessible buffer for the materials.
-We iterate over
+We iterate over the materials
-the materials populating the buffer.
+populating the buffer.
 We also populate the texture cache with the textures that we find associated to the materials.
-Keep in mind that we may use more textures than the ones strictly used by models.
-You will see that We need to add padding data,
+Keep in mind that we
+may use more textures than the ones strictly used by models.
+You will see that We need to add padding data, because due to the layout rules
-because due to the layout rules used in shaders, the minimum size of data will be multiples of `vec4`, therefore since we
+used in shaders, the minimum size of data will be multiples of `vec4`, therefore since we initially only need 6 bytes, we need to compensate
-initially only need 6 bytes, we need to compensate with two more.
-At the end of the loop, we just record the transfer command,
-submit it to the queue, and wait for it to be finished.
+with two more.
+At the end of the loop, we just record the transfer command, submit it to the queue, and wait for it to be finished.

 ## Descriptors

 Descriptors represent shader resources such us buffers, images or samplers.
-We will need to use descriptors in order to access the
+We will need to use descriptors in order to access the textures
-textures from the shaders and also for uniforms (in Vulkan uniforms are just the way to access buffers in the shaders).
-Descriptors
+from the shaders and also for uniforms (in Vulkan uniforms are just the way to access buffers in the shaders).
+Descriptors are grouped in
-are grouped in descriptor sets, whose general structure is defined through descriptor layouts.
-Descriptors are like handles to access
+descriptor sets, whose general structure is defined through descriptor layouts.
+Descriptors are like handles to access resources from
-resources from shaders, and they are created through a descriptor pool.
+shaders, and they are created through a descriptor pool.

-Managing descriptors is often a tedious tasks, you need to define, for each pool the number of descriptor sets that it will be able
+Managing descriptors is often a tedious tasks, you need to define, for each pool the number of descriptor sets that it will be able to hold
-to hold for each of the supported types.
-Each descriptor needs to be associated to a descriptor set layout, which are tightly
+for each of the supported types.
+Each descriptor needs to be associated to a descriptor set layout, which are tightly related to how they
-related to how they wll be used in the shaders, etc. In order to facilitate this process, we are going to use the following approach:
+will be used in the shaders, etc. In order to facilitate this process, we are going to use the following approach:

-- We will create descriptor pools which will support the descriptor sets we are going to use, size to the maximum number
+- We will create descriptor pools which will support the descriptor sets we are going to use, size to the maximum number of elements
-of elements supported by the driver.
+supported by the driver.
 - If we reach the limit in a specific descriptor pool, we will create just a new pool.
 - We will store descriptor sets by name, so we can easily access them by an identifier.

-We will centralize all of above in a struct named `VkDescAllocator` in order to isolate other parts of the code from the complexity
+We will centralize all of above in a struct named `VkDescAllocator` in order to isolate other parts of the code from the complexity of
-of managing descriptor sets.
-It will be include din the `src/eng/vk/vkDescs.zig` so remember to include it in the `mod.zig`
+managing descriptor sets.
+It will be include din the `src/eng/vk/vkDescs.zig` so remember to include it in the `mod.zig` file:
-file: `pub const desc = @import("vkDescs.zig");`.
+`pub const desc = @import("vkDescs.zig");`.

 Let's start first by defining a new struct to handle a descriptor pool named `VkDescPool` (also in `vkDescs.zig`):